How to move WordPress to another folder

 Was this answer helpful?

-- How to update WordPress
+- How to improve WordPress security

 - How to manage the settings and blocks on the form for adding and editing posts in WordPress